Your Fundraising Dollars at Work

 Did you know that by going to The Burning of Will Shuster’s Zozobra™, you are helping raise money for the children of our community?

-Can’t come to Zozobra on Friday, September 01, 2023?
+Can’t come to Zozobra on Friday, August 29, 2025?
 We’ll miss you but don’t feel gloomy –– you can still help our historic tradition survive!

 Your “I’m Not Coming So I’m Pitching In” $15 donation in place of a ticket purchase or your donation in any amount helps the Santa Fe Kiwanis keep this cherished event alive and funds programs that help our youth.
 That’s right, Zozobra is a local fundraising event in Santa Fe!
 After Zozobra pays all its bills, the net proceeds go to fund nonprofits that help our kids.
 And that $15 or more that you donate to Zozobra and our Santa Fe charity cause –– the same amount as a movie or two lattes –– means that our Kiwanis mission of helping kids dream, learn, grow, and thrive can continue.

-Please consider pitching in to this fundraising event in Santa Fe at this link to help Zozobra help kids.
+Please consider pitching into this fundraising event in Santa Fe at this link to help Zozobra help kids.
 We’re counting on you.
 You’ll make your life less gloomy knowing that you made a child’s life brighter!

 By supporting our charity activities in Santa Fe in monetary ways other than ticket sales, you will help us continue to bring Zozobra to you in your home for free.